Chakram

-The chakram (cakkra, cakkram) is a throwing weapon from the Indian subcontinent.
-It is circular with a sharpened outer edge and a diameter of 12–30 cm.
-It is also known as chalikar meaning "circle", and was sometimes referred to in English writings as a "war-quoit".
-The chakram is primarily a throwing weapon, but can also be used hand-to-hand.
-A smaller variant called chakri is worn on the wrist.
-A related weapon is the chakri dong, a bamboo staff with a chakri attached at one end.
+The chakram (cakkra, cakkram) is a traditional throwing weapon originating from the Indian subcontinent.
+It is a flat, circular projectile with a sharpened outer edge, typically measuring 12 to 30 cm in diameter and weighing between 200 to 400 g.
+It is also known as chalikar, meaning "circle", and was sometimes referred to in English writings as a "battle quoit" or "war-quoit".

+The chakram is primarily a throwing weapon but can also be used in hand-to-hand combat.
+A smaller variant called a chakri is worn on the wrist.
+A related polearm variant is the chakri dang, a bamboo staff with a chakri attached at one end.

+Etymology

+The term chakram derives from the Sanskrit word cakra (चक्र), meaning "wheel" or "circle".
+This etymological foundation appears in the Rigveda (composed c.
+1500–1200 BCE), where cakra refers to literal chariot wheels or metaphorical cycles, such as the wheel of time.
+In broader Indo-European linguistics, cakra traces to the Proto-Indo-European root *kʷekʷlos, evolving into cognates like the Latin rota (wheel) and English cycle.

+While sharing the same linguistic origin, the term chakra in yogic and tantric traditions denotes subtle energy centers in the body.
+The weapon's nomenclature evolved regionally, with variations such as chakkar (ਚੱਕਰ) in Punjabi, reflecting phonetic shifts in northern India and specific adaptations within Sikh martial contexts.